Adirondack Great Camp

 1903

-The camp was designed in 1903 by William Coulter, who is considered a preeminent Adirondack architect.
+The camp was designed in 1903 by William Coulter, who is considered a prominent Adirondack architect.
 Coulter studied at the Cooper Institute (which became the Cooper Union) and worked for the architectural firm Renwick, Aspinwall and Renwick, the office of the nationally prominent architect James Renwick.

 1910